165 Joey Dr.

 Square Corner Ball Bearing Hinge

-A square corner ball-bearing hinge has two leaves joined together with a removable pin, but between the knuckles of the leaves are ball-bearings.
 Ball bearings help protect each hinge pivot for added support and stability and are recommended for use with heavier doors.
 The RSP ball-bearing hinge is used with wood doors.
-Both sides of the hinge are square and additional prep is needed on the door and jamb.
+Both sides of the hinge are square.
 The hinge uses both #10 x 3/4” Phillips flat head screws on the jamb side and #10 x 1” Phillips flat head screws on the door side.

 Self-Closing Hinge

-A spring hinge includes a self-closing spring mechanism that helps pull the door closed for convenience or meets code requirements that may be applicable in fire door applications.
+A spring hinge includes a self-closing spring mechanism that helps pull the door closed.
 The amount of spring in the hinge is adjustable by including cross pins.
-An allen wrench can tighten the hinge and a cross pin is inserted in to finalize the adjustment.
 The RSP self-closing hinge is used with wood doors.
 Both sides of the hinge have a 5/8” radius.
 The hinge uses both #10 x 3/4” Phillips flat head screws on the jamb side and #10 x 1” Phillips flat head screws on the door side.

 Double Acting Hinge